armandosunny/EcoNicheS/README.md

 -Clere Marmolejo and Armando Sunny: Editors and skilled developers who crafted the polished user interface and functionality of the app.

--Clere Marmolejo and Armando Sunny: Contributed to the comprehensive function documentation, ensuring clarity and usability.
+-Clere Marmolejo, Bolom-Huet R and Armando Sunny: Contributed to the comprehensive function documentation, ensuring clarity and usability.

 -López-Vidal R: Provided valuable assistance with server management and website interface design, enhancing the overall user experience.